 Movies could be returning to West Duluth for the first time in 40 years.
 Restoration of the former West Theater at 319 Central Ave. is poised to commence according to building owner Robert Boone.

 Boone, publisher and editor of the weekly newspaper Duluth Reader, purchased the vacant former theater in 2016.
-He said he plans to create a replica of the original Art Deco theater as it was built in 1937, including restoration of the original marquee sign.
+He said he plans to create a replica of the original Art Deco theater as it was built in 1937.
 Boone said the theater will retain its original name and have one screen for films and a small stage for concerts and other events.

 Boone’s original intent was to have the theater up and running by the end of 2017, but lining up financing took up most of the year.
 This past winter a construction barrier went up around the front of the building, but Boone said little work has happened so far.
 He said he plans to open the theater some time this summer.